adityai/docker-CI/readme.md

 # Test app for Pluralsight course

+Borrowed from nigelpoulton/pluralsight-docker-CI to follow along with him on a pluralsight course.

 This is a quick and dirty test node.js app cobbled together for the purposes of demonstrating a basic CI/CD workflow with Docker Hub for a Pluralsight video training course..

 ## Instructions for use